Our Mission

 Why Stable One?

-This name came from those who met together for prayer in August 2016, though they didn’t know it at the time.
-There was a real sense that evening that the task was too huge for us to solve, but that it was okay if we only helped just one person.
+This name came from those who initally met together for prayer.
+There was a real sense that homelessness was an issue too huge for us to solve, but that it was okay if we only helped just one person.
 God confirmed that message to us in the next few days and weeks through different people and through scripture.
+Particularly we read the story of the lost sheep.
+Read it here.

 For those experiencing homelessness, stability is crucial to their well-being.
 Not just in terms of a place to live, but in terms of strong foundations on which to build.
 As Christians, we believe that the firmest foundation on which to build a life is Jesus Christ.
 He is the Stable One.